PlainDocument/Complexity-models/README.md

-## Models
-Complexity estimation models
+## Complexity estimation models
 Created as part of the [Plain Document Project](https://www.plaindocument.org/)

+The program can be run in three modes:
+* Metric-based classifier
+* Language model based regression model
+* Hybdrid model, combining the results from teh language model with explicit linguistic features

+Fine-tuned RUBERT model can be downloaded at [YandexDisk](https://disk.yandex.ru/d/QcJarV_pXWy5hA)

 ## Linguistic metrics